Correlation of Pupil Cycle Time and Postural Hypotension as a Marker for Diabetic Neuropathy

 Autonomic innervations are possessed by almost every organ system in the body.
 Various quantitative investigation procedures have been developed for evaluation of autonomic activity which includes cardiovascular, sudomotor, gastrointestinal, renal, sexual and respiratory functions.
 DN is known to affect the cardiovascular, gastrointestinal and genitourinary systems (1).
 BP variations are also a common manifestation of autonomic neuropathy secondary to diabetes.
 Patients usually present with generalised weakness, decreased vision, fatigue and episodes of loss of awareness.
 These have been known to occur as a result of change in heart rate, pumping ability of the heart and resistance to splanchnic vessels.
 The major factor responsible for a decrease in BP is a decrease in catecholamine production while standing and failure of lower limb vessels to increase resistance when required (1).

-PCT is a simple and sensitive test to measure dysfunction of autonomic nervous system.
+The PCT is a simple and sensitive test to measure dysfunction of autonomic nervous system.
 PCT is the time that pupil takes to constrict and dilate once, when stimulated with a slit beam of light (2).
 Stimulation of parasympathetic nerves excites the sphincter pupillae which leads to miosis.
 On the other hand, stimulation of sympathetic nerves excites the dilator muscle and leads to mydriasis.
 Autonomic function of the iris can be assessed by the measurement of PCT (3).

 Diabetic autonomic neuropathy occurs in approximately 50% of individuals with long standing type 2 diabetes mellitus (4).
-The development of autonomic neuropathy correlates with the duration of diabetes and glycaemic control; both myelinated and unmyelinated nerve fibers are lost.
+The development of autonomic neuropathy correlates with the duration of diabetes and glycaemic control; both myelinated and unmyelinated nerve fibres are lost.
 This is due to increased metabolic products produced by phosphorylation and subsequent glycolysis of increased intracellular glucose.
 Metabolites like sorbitol are produced which alters redox potential, generates reactive oxygen species and likely leads to other types of cellular dysfunction.
 Axonal degeneration of metabolic origin tends to evolve over several weeks to a year or more and demyelinating neuropathies develop in diabetic patients (4).
 Degenerating autonomic nerve endings in the iris have been observed.
 The diabetic iris actually shows an increased response to both cholinomimetic and sympathomimetic drugs which indicates denervation hypersensitivity (5).

 The PCT is a novel method to investigate the effects of persistent diabetes and to correlate its effect on postural hypotension.
 The aim of this study was to assess the correlation of effects of postural hypotension and PCT on persistent diabetes.